memosr/wrapper-registry/README.md

 npm run dev
 ```

-Open http://localhost:3000.
+Open http: wrapper-registry-pi.vercel.app/.
 No environment variables are needed; the app uses public RPC endpoints and the public Zama relayer.

 ## Usage